SEGaither/cosyn-governance/README.md

 * minimal routing patterns for stacked personas (spec or pseudo-code)
 * conceptual integration notes for common Python agent frameworks

+Related Demonstration

+ * A minimal, runnable proof-of-concept demonstrating governance enforcement at runtime is available here:
+       [link to cosyn-rwas-demo]

 Closed/commercial work (not in this repo):

 * enterprise audit dashboards and drift logs